 According to a study by Click Boarding, when new employees were trained through a structured onboarding program, they were 58% more likely to stay with a company after three years.

 First off, good training makes for better employees.
-Getting your team of trainers up to speed with your regulations and expectations of them right off the bat will help them to perform well, quickly.
-Your gym or studio will only run like a well-oiled machine if you have an organized method for onboarding and supporting your personal trainers throughout their career with your business.
+Getting your team of trainers up to speed with your regulations and expectations of them right off the bat will help them to perform well, and quickly.
+Your gym or studio will only run like a well-oiled machine if you have an organized method for onboarding and supporting your personal trainers throughout their careers with your business.

 This will also leave little room for slack.
 Airtight expectations leave little room for your trainers to find loopholes or corners to cut.
 However, this is something you should gauge throughout the interview process.